SAP-samples/ui5-cap-event-app/docs/typescript.md

 ### Setup

-This section will be extended once all type definition files are available on npm.
+This section will be extended soon.
 For the time being, e.g. copy this example project and use it as starting point for your own app.

 ### Code